-Data on criminal convictions and offences in the course of carrying out client due diligence
+Data on criminal convictions and offences in the course of carrying out customer due diligence

-In accordance with Section 41, Paragraph 2, Clause 4 of the AML/CFT, credit institutions have the right (and in some cases the obligation) to process the data on the criminal convictions of a client, a potential client, ultimate beneficial owners of a client or representatives of a client, in the course of evaluating the risk of money laundering and financing of terrorism that the client carries, as well as in cases where there is a necessity to notify the Control Service about a suspicious transaction, or to refrain from the execution of a suspicious transaction.
+In accordance with Article 41(2)(4) AML/CFT Law, credit institutions have the right (and in some cases the obligation) to process the data on the criminal convictions of a customer, a potential customer, ultimate beneficial owners of a customer or representatives of a customer, in the course of evaluating the risk of money laundering and financing of terrorism that the customer carries, as well as in cases where there is a necessity to notify the Control Service about a suspicious transaction, or to refrain from the execution of a suspicious transaction.

-For more information about the issues covered in this chapter - see Recitals 75 GDPR; and Article 10 GDPR.
+For more information about the issues covered in this chapter - see Recital 75 GDPR and Article 10 GDPR.